ndiego/block-visibility/readme.txt

 == Changelog ===

-= 3.5.0 - 2024-TBD =
+= 3.4.1 - 2024-07-20 =

+**Changed**

+* Update "Tested up to" to WordPress 6.6.
+* Update "Requires at least" to WordPress 6.4.
+* Update the `PluginMoreMenuItem` slot usage to support unified slots in 6.6 and ensure backward compatibility.

 **Fixed**

+* [Date & Time] Fix style bug in the day-of-week controls.
-* Fixed the `useCommand` import now that 6.3 is the minimum version.
+* Fix the `useCommand` import now that 6.3 is the minimum version.

 = 3.4.0 - 2024-04-01 =